cloyne/cloyne-owncloud/README.md

-To manually scan all the file:
+To manually scan all the files:

 ```bash
 docker exec -t -i owncloud /bin/bash